Collection: Black Tea

 Tukdah TGFOP Darjeeling Tea

-A luxurious darjeeling tea that offers wonderful aromas of sandalwood, damp forests and plum, and a pleasant, lingering finish enhanced with light floral notes.
-A delicate and delicious treat.
+A luxurious Darjeeling tea with aromas of sandalwood, damp forest and plum, and a pleasant lingering finish with light floral notes.

-“A beautiful Darjeeling tea - though I find that to get the very best flavour, pour some boiling water into the pot, stand for 5 seconds then pour the liquid away before filling the pot with boiling water.”
+“A beautiful Darjeeling tea.
+To get the very best flavour, pour some boiling water into the pot, stand for 5 seconds, pour it away, then refill with boiling water.”

 “Delicate lovely smokey light flavour needs a long infusion if you add milk.”